Vincent-lau/erlog/apps/erlog/test/distr_eval_SUITE_data/README.md

-For placeholding purposes, see example_program directory
+For placeholding purposes, see test_program directory